Conversational Commerce: The Ultimate Guide for 2023

 1. Conversational commerce drives more sales

-Consumers that reach out are often close to buying something, so it’s essential that brands provide the final push they need to confidently convert.
+Consumers that reach out are often close to buying something so it's essential that brands provide the final push they need to confidently convert.
 This is definitely an area worth investing in.

 A recent Forrester study undertaken for Google found that 68% of shoppers prefer to choose brands that offer convenient communications like chat.

-Older data from Facebook also shows that 83% of shoppers message a business to find out about a product, while 75% use chat commerce to make a purchase or reservation.
+Older data from Facebook also shows that 83% of shoppers message a business to find out about a product while 75% use chat commerce to make a purchase or reservation.
 So brands need a chat presence to capture these kinds of prospects and sales.

 2. It enhances the consumer experience

-The Forrester study also mentioned above found that consumers, particularly younger ones, want to message businesses.
+The Forrester study also mentioned above found that consumers particularly younger ones want to message businesses.
 This is largely thanks to the speed and accessibility provided by chatbots.

-Of the consumers that have purchased a product through chatbots, 81% said they would do it again.
+Of the consumers that have purchased a product through chatbots 81% said they would do it again.
 So making conversational commerce channels part of your omnichannel approach is sure to improve customer satisfaction.

 3. Brands can scale at a lower cost